If you are a business owner, no matter what business you’re in, you probably have or will have employees.

 What do payroll taxes include?

-Federal Payroll taxes include Federal income tax withholding, taxes paid for Social Security and Medicare.
+Federal Payroll taxes include Federal income tax withholding, and taxes paid for Social Security, and Medicare.

-State payroll taxes include State income tax withholding, state unemployment tax funds.
-State disability funds, and State workers compensation funds (not in each state).
+State payroll taxes include State income tax withholding, and state unemployment tax funds.
+State disability funds, and State worker's compensation funds (not in each state).

 State payroll taxes apply to your business depending on where your employees work.